-This benign lesion can range from a few millimeters to 2 or 3 centimeters in diameter, and does not usually cause pain, except when it is accompanied by some type of injury.
+This benign lesion can range in size from a few millimeters to 2 or 3 centimeters in diameter.
+It usually does not cause pain, except when it is accompanied by some type of injury.

-Mucocele is not contagious and usually goes away naturally without the need for treatment.
+Mucocele is not contagious and usually resolves on its own without the need for treatment.
 However, in some cases, minor surgery by a dentist may be necessary to remove the affected cyst and salivary gland.

-After some time, the mucocele may regress or rupture, after a bite or blow to the region, and may cause a small wound in the region, which heals naturally.
+After some time, the mucocele may regress or rupture, particularly after a bite or trauma to the region.
+This can cause a small wound which often heals naturally.

-The causes of mucocele are related to the blockage or lesion of a salivary gland or duct, and the most common situations include:
+Mucoceles are often caused by the blockage or injury of a salivary gland or duct.
+The most common situations include:

 - Biting or sucking the lips or the inside of the cheeks;